Blog

 Prioritizing Features for Your MVP

-An MVP is simply the leanest, most basic version of your app that solves that core problem for your target audience.
+An MVP is the leanest version of your app that solves the core problem for your target audience.
 Nothing more.
+This approach stops you from spending months building features nobody asked for, and it's exactly the kind of fast, iterative development these tools are built for.

-Possible Features:
+Possible features:

 • User accounts and profiles